 Application software can be native – designed to run on either a particular operating system like Windows or macOS (desktop and laptop) and Android or iOS (mobile devices).

 Or it can be cross-platform.
-Cross-platform application software runs on web browsers.
+Cross-platform application software runs on web browsers and the process of creating it is web development.
 Some cross-platform applications, usually mobile apps, are referred to as ‘hybrid’ because they run on a browser but deployed in a native container.
 The approach gives cross-platform apps a ‘native’ feel and can allow for better integration with the device’s hardware.

 Application software is usually designed to help its users complete a particular task, including entertainment.
 The four main sub-categories of application software are: